 To check intonation on a given string:

-- If the fretted note sounds flat, then adjust the bridge saddle to move towards the fretboard.
+• If the fretted note sounds flat, adjust the bridge saddle to move toward the fretboard.

 Note: